 The origin of UT Southwestern Medical Center lies in the years before World War II, when a group of Dallas citizens formed the Southwestern Medical Foundation to encourage medical education and research in the area.
 At the time, Baylor University had the only medical school in Dallas, then a city of fewer than 300,000 people.
-In 1943, however, Baylor decided to move its school to Houston so the Foundation formed the Southwestern Medical College.
+In 1943, however, Baylor decided to move its school to Houston so the Foundation formed Southwestern Medical College.
 The facilities consisted of a few abandoned wartime barracks housing a small library, classrooms, a few laboratories, and an animal facility.

 UT Southwestern Today

-The institution has gone through several name changes and is now UT Southwestern Medical Center, of which the medical school is a part, along with the Graduate School of Biomedical Sciences and the School of Health Professions.
-UT Southwestern has five affiliated hospitals, including Parkland, Zale Lipshy University Hospital, St. Paul University Hospital, Children’s Medical Center Dallas, and the Dallas Veterans Affairs Medical Center.
+The institution has gone through several name changes and is now UT Southwestern Medical Center, of which the Medical School is a part, along with the Graduate School of Biomedical Sciences and the School of Health Professions.
+UT Southwestern has five affiliated hospitals, including Parkland Hospital, Zale Lipshy University Hospital, William P. Clements Jr. University Hospital, Children’s Medical Center, and the Dallas Veterans Affairs Medical Center.

 U.S. News & World Report ranks UT Southwestern 19th in Primary Care and 26th in the country in research.
 Our faculty has won six Nobel Prizes, and has 22 members of the National Academy of Sciences, 16 members of the National Academy of Medicine, and 15 Howard Hughes Medical Institute Investigators.